 The final area in which cardholders might notice differences between the Discover it® Cash Back and Chase Freedom® cards will be related to the processing networks, as the Discover it® Cash Back card will obviously run on the Discover network, while the Chase Freedom® operates on the Visa network.
 This affects your card use in a few ways that will primarily be noticeable through your card’s acceptance rate and peripheral benefits.

 Not too long ago, Visa was the solid leader in worldwide acceptance — but not anymore.
 Discover has made huge leaps in its number of overseas merchants and is now the most widely accepted network by volume, with 42 million worldwide merchants.
 In contrast, Visa and Mastercard are accepted by 40 million merchants globally, and American Express only 25 million merchants.

 At the same time, Discover is accepted in only 175 countries, compared to Visa’s 200+, with limited to no Discover acceptance in some parts of Africa, South America, and the Middle East.
 Domestically, you likely won’t notice much of a difference in acceptance rates, with both Visa and Discover accepted by 9 million US merchants across the country.

 Beyond basic acceptance rates, the credit card network will also determine the extraneous perks and benefits cardholders enjoy.
-All Discover cardholders are given access to their FICO credit score for free each month, as well as price and purchase protection.
-Plus, you’ll receive $0 fraud liability and built-in auto rental insurance.
+All Discover cardholders are given access to their FICO credit score for free each month.
+Plus, you’ll receive fraud liability protection and the ability to activate free Social Security number alerts.